nealrs/BootResume/README.md

 Contribute
 ------------
-This is a work in progress, and I've got a lot more planned - but I'd love to get your feedback and I appreciate any contributions!
+This is a work in progress, and there's a lot more in the pipeline.
+I'd love to get your feedback and I appreciate any contributions!

 License
 -------